 Hard coking coals like anthracite have better coking properties than semi-soft coking coals, allowing them to garner a higher price.
 Australian HCC is regarded as the industry benchmark.

 While PCI coal is not often classified as a coking coal, it still is used as a source of energy in the steelmaking process and can partially replace coke in some blast furnaces.

 Coke making is effectively the carbonization of coal at high temperatures.
 Production normally takes place in a coke battery located near an integrated steel mill.
 In the battery, coke ovens are stacked in rows.
-Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1100°C (2000°F).
+Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1,100 degrees Celsius (2,000 degrees Fahrenheit).

 After cooling, the coke solidifies as lumps of porous, crystalline carbon large enough to be used by blast furnaces.
 The entire process can take between 12 and 36 hours.

 Properties inherent in the initial input coal heavily influence the ultimate quality of the coke produced.
-A lack of reliable supply of individual coal grades means that coke-makers today often use blends of up to twenty different coals in order to offer steelmakers a consistent product.
+A lack of reliable supply of individual coal grades means that coke-makers today often use blends of up to 20 different coals in order to offer steelmakers a consistent product.

-Approximately 1.5 tonnes of metallurgical coal are required to produce 1 tonne of coke.
+Approximately 1.5 metric tons of metallurgical coal are required to produce 1 metric ton (1,000 kilograms) of coke.

 Coke in Steelmaking

 Basic oxygen furnaces (BOF), which account for 70 percent of steel production worldwide, require iron ore, coke, and fluxes as feed material in the production of steel.

 After the blast furnace is fed with these materials, hot air is blown into the mixture.
-Air causes the coke to burn, raising temperatures to 1700°C, which oxidizes impurities.
+Air causes the coke to burn, raising temperatures to 1,700 degrees Celsius, which oxidizes impurities.
 The process reduces the carbon content by 90 percent and results in a molten iron known as hot metal.